Insomnia, Meet Meditation

 I am not a master at meditating yet, but when I consider I am adding 2 to 3 hours of rest to my nights, I have to count it as a huge plus.
 Will I continue to meditate?
 Absolutely.
 Will it always help?
 I have no way of knowing.
 I might be an insomniac, but I am no quitter.

 Have you tried meditation as a solution for insomnia?
 Did you find it helpful?
 We would love to hear about your experience.
-Share a comment below.
+Share what techniques have worked well for you in this forum, here.

 Join the conversation